flutter/website/get-started/codelab/index.md

      widget subtree to the center of the screen.
 </li>
 {% comment %}
 Removing this for now.
-A) It might be confusing and B) the code is wrong.
+A) It might be confusing and B) the code as shown here is wrong.
 <li markdown="1"> Moving the “hello world” text into a separate widget,
     HelloWorld, results in an identical widget tree as the code above.
     (This code is informational only.
 You are starting with the Hello